On 26 March 2019, my name appeared in a newspaper for the third time, thanks to Mayank Austen Soofi! See the pic above.

 Thanks to Poppy lane and its thoughtful gardeners, I am now one of those blessed ones who get the chance to grab a few moments of unalloyed happiness, peace, and tranquillity before getting sucked into another day of corporate turmoil.

 Alas, this brief interlude will soon be over and these lovely poppies would disappear…Do visit them before they are gone…

-Come Summer and the Champa trees on this lane would start blossoming into clumps of glorious white flowers.
-The road would then become The Frangipani Lane as named by the famous writer-blogger Mayank System Soofi in his Delhiwale column in The Hindustan Times dated 24 August 2018.
-Something like a much-loved child in a joint family with many pet names….
+Come Summer and the Champa trees on this lane would flaunt clumps of glorious white flowers.
+The road would then become The Frangipani Lane as named by the famous writer-blogger Mayank System Soofi in his Delhiwale column in The Hindustan Times on 15 August 2018.
+See the pic below.